refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 export default App;
 ```

--   **Resources** A [resources](https://refine.dev/docs/tutorial/understanding-resources/index/) is a fundamental component of a refine application.
+-   **Resources**: A [resources](https://refine.dev/docs/tutorial/understanding-resources/index/) is a fundamental component of a refine application.
 A resource acts as a bridge between the Data/API layer and the Document/Page Layer.
 A resource enables the application's pages to interact with the API.

 -   To create a resource; define our resources and their action paths, this will inform **refine** to use these paths when generating the breadcrumbs, menus, handling redirections and inferring the current resource and action.